kritsanan1/SocialPulse/.github/ISSUE_TEMPLATE/bug_report.md

 - Are there workarounds available?

 **Business Impact:**
-- Does this affect revenue/payments?
+- Does this affect revenue/payments/subscriptions?
-- Does this impact social media posting?
+- Does this impact social media posting or scheduling?
+- Does this affect AI content generation?
+- Does this impact analytics or performance monitoring?
-- Does this affect user onboarding?
+- Does this affect user onboarding or authentication?
+- Does this break platform integrations (Twitter, LinkedIn, etc.)?
+- Does this impact team collaboration features?

 ## 💡 Suggested Solution